 which is equivalent to its reverse dual

-The dissymmetric choice property arises from (\ref{fc1.eq}) by weakening the right-hand side to $(\pre{t}\subseteq\pre{t'})\lor(\pre{t}\subseteq\pre{t'})$.
-The asymmetric choice property, as in \cite{de95,DBLP:books/sp/BestD24} and other works, arises from (\ref{fc2.eq}) by weakening the right-hand side to $(\post{p}\subseteq\post{p'})\lor(\post{p}\subseteq\post{p'})$.
+The dissymmetric choice property arises from (\ref{fc1.eq}) by weakening the right-hand side to $(\pre{t}\subseteq\pre{t'})\lor(\pre{t'}\subseteq\pre{t})$.
+The asymmetric choice property, as in \cite{de95,DBLP:books/sp/BestD24} and other works, arises from (\ref{fc2.eq}) by weakening the right-hand side to $(\post{p}\subseteq\post{p'})\lor(\post{p'}\subseteq\post{p})$.

-The AC and DC properties are no longer equivalent, but they are still reverse duals of each other.
+The AC and DC properties are reverse duals of each other, but they are not equivalent.
 The excluded structures are shown in Figure~\ref{acdc.fig}.
 We refer the reader to Appendix~\ref{history.app} for a historical synopsis of these concepts. \ENDREM{acdc.rem}